Podcast: Skincare Creator Susan Shashok Makes Caroline’s Dream a Reality

 June 09, 2019

-When the warmer weather arrives, Susan Shashok can be found pedaling her cargo e-bike around town delivering jars of skin cream or tubes of lip balm to customers.
+Susan Shashok can be found pedaling her cargo e-bike around town delivering jars of Caroline’s Dream skin cream or tubes of lip balm to customers.

 Shashok, of East Middlebury, is the owner of Caroline’s Dream, a handcrafted skincare company she runs out of her home on Church Street.
 She launched the business in 2000 in honor of her paternal grandmother, Caroline, who loved foraging medicinal herbs, baking bread, growing vegetables, and knitting holiday decorations.
 Caroline, who died when Shashok was 15, valued hard work and was passionate about making everyday things with her hands.